jakobzhao/geog328/README.md

 ### Week 2: Web Fundamentals

 <!-- Oct 4 -->

+Today, almost everyone have used the Internet for multiple purposes.
+To develop Web or Mobile GIS, you need to dive into some more fundamentals of the Web.
+So, in this week, you will learn the basics of the web, its mechanics and standards.
+To maximize your learning outcome,  we highly encourage you to read over the reading materials before the lectures.
+To test how well you are familiar with the reading materials and the lecture content, you need to complete the Quiz 1 all by yourself before the due day.

 -   **Readings:**
     - [Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web).
-This is a concise series introducing you to the practicalities of web development.
-You'll set up the tools you need to construct a simple webpage and publish your own simple code.
+This document introduces you to the practicalities of web development.
     - [The web and web standards](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/The_web_and_web_standards).
 This article provides some useful background on the Web — how it came about, what web standard technologies are, how they work together, why "web developer" is a great career to choose, and what kinds of best practices you'll learn about through the course.
     - [Common questions on Web mechanics](https://developer.mozilla.org/en-US/docs/Learn/Common_questions#web_mechanics).
 This document covers questions relating to general knowledge of the web ecosystem and how it works.